invoke-ai/InvokeAI/docs/installation/050_INSTALLING_MODELS.md

          onto the command-line to insert the model path.
 This way, you don't need to type it or copy/paste.

-    !!! tip "on Windows, you may need to use double backslash in the filename"
+    !!! tip "on Windows, you may need to use double backslash in the filename, or alternatively replace backslashes with forward slashes"

          Example: E:\\_Projects\\Code\\models\\ldm\\stable-diffusion-v1\\new-model-to-add.ckpt
+         Or alternatively: E:/_Projects/Code/Models/ldm/stable-diffusion-v1/new-model-to-add.ckpt

 4. Follow the wizard's instructions to complete installation as shown in the example here: